Have you been injured at work? Let us work it out

 - Wilson Security Pty Ltd

-Any injury sustained at work needs to be reported to your employer within 30 days.
+Any workplace injury needs to be reported to your employer within 30 days.
 A workers' compensation claim also needs to be lodged as soon as possible after your injury, ideally within 30 days of becoming aware of it.

 If it has been more than 30 days since you became aware of your injury, you should seek advice straight away.
 Make sure you speak to our experienced Workers' Compensation lawyers.